Overview

 OpenClaw is a self-hosted personal AI assistant that runs on your own hardware and connects to the messaging apps you already use.
 By connecting MoonPay CLI to OpenClaw via MCP, you can execute crypto operations from any of those channels, from any device, without ever opening a separate app.

-Simply send a message from your preferred messaging app, and your agent handles swaps, bridges, price checks, or sends crypto — then replies with the result.
+Send a message from your preferred app, and your agent handles swaps, bridges, price checks, or sends crypto — then replies with the result.

 Key benefits